myrarafiq/SideQuest/README.md

 ## 📌 Project Status

-Currently in the ideation and MVP planning stage.
+Currently in the ideation and planning stage.

-Hendry Jimenez Tejeda 09/21/2026